The terms “Domain Authority” and “DA” get thrown around a lot in the blogging world.

 A key takeaway from this DA guide for bloggers?
 Improving your blog’s DA as part of your overall SEO strategy takes time.

 In fact, it might take months just to go from an 18 to a 20.
 Therefore, try not to feel disheartened.

-As long as you’re persistent and focus on quality instead of quantity when it comes to brand, backlink and guest posting opportunities, there’s no reason why a DA score won’t increase eventually.
+As long as you’re persistent and focus on quality instead of quantity when it comes to brand, backlink and guest posting opportunities, there’s no reason why your DA score won’t increase eventually.

 You’ve got this.

 Did you find this DA guide for bloggers useful?
 Got any more tips in terms of how to improve your DA?
 Let me know in the comments!